-Sources: Information provided by State Department and reviewed by Department's Iran Office, February I, 2010; State Department Congressional Budget Justifications; author conversation with Department of State Iran Office, April 21, 2011.
+Sources: Information provided by State Department and reviewed by Department's Iran Office, February 1, 2010; State Department Congressional Budget Justifications; USAID Explorer database.

-Ethnicity and Sect-based Armed Groups
+Ethnicity- and Sect-Based Armed Groups

 Sunni Armed Opposition: Jundullah

 Jundullah is composed of Sunni Muslims primarily from the Baluchistan region bordering Pakistan.
 The region is inhabited by members of the Baluch minority and is far less developed than other parts of Iran.
 On the grounds that Jundullah has attacked civilians in the course of violent attacks in Iran, the State Department formally named it an FTO on November 4, 2010.
 Jundullah has conducted several attacks on Iranian security and civilian officials, including a May 2009 bombing of a mosque in Zahedan and the October 2009 killing of five IRGC commanders in Sistan va Baluchistan Province.
 The regime claimed a victory against the group in February 2010 with the capture of its top leader, Abdolmalek Rigi.
 The regime executed him in June 2010, but the group retaliated in July 2010 with a Zahedan bombing that killed 28 persons, including some IRGC personnel.
 The group was responsible for a December 15, 2010, bombing at a mosque in Chahbahar that killed 38.